Practice Embodiment for Trauma Recovery

 Often, we think of intelligence as our knowledge of facts, as it is traditionally measured through mental and verbal capacities.
 However, kinesthetic awareness is a form of somatic intelligence.
 Paying attention to your felt sense of self provides information that can wisely guide your decisions and actions in the world.
 Embodiment increases your emotional intelligence and enhances interpersonal relationships as you will be more sensitive to the needs or emotions of others.

 The vagus nerve is an essential part of this information highway.
 Awakening your mind-body connection also helps to improve your physical health.
 Listening to your body sensations allows you to notice feelings of discomfort, which can lead you to move in an intuitive manner that helps you to release tension naturally.
-For example, perhaps you have been sitting in one position for too long and suddenly become aware that your foot has fallen asleep.
+For example, perhaps you have been sitting in one position for too long and you suddenly become aware that your foot has fallen asleep.
 Now you can explore a new way of sitting or moving to restore blood flow to this area.

 In truth, we all have aspects of ourselves that are asleep, sometimes as a way of disconnecting from painful emotions or memories that were once overwhelming.
 Embodiment in trauma recovery offers opportunities to compassionately awaken these parts of yourself that have been hiding beneath the lens of your awareness.